ANSWERED ON THIS PAGE:

-Foreign medical device manufacturers without a physical location in Brazil must appoint a Brazilian Registration Holder (BRH).
+Foreign medical device manufacturers without a physical location in Brazil must appoint a Brazil Registration Holder (BRH).
 The BRH acts as a liaison between your company and Brazil's National Health Surveillance Agency (ANVISA), is responsible for your medical device registration in Brazil, and is identified on the device registration.
 You must maintain your BRH for as long as you sell medical devices in Brazil, so it is important to choose your representative wisely.

 Important things to consider when selecting your regulatory representative to ANVISA

 Many medical device companies select a distributor as their registration holder in Brazil.
 But this can present serious issues if you ever need to change distributors.
 Most medical device companies do not realize this until it's too late.
 Appointing an independent ANVISA representative gives you the most flexibility and control over your registration in Brazil.
 Here's why:

 - The BRH controls your registrations and your Brazil Good Manufacturing Practice (B-GMP) certification.
 Once a BRH is assigned to the device, it cannot easily be transferred without the cooperation of your original BRH.
 This is why you want a BRH who is not involved in selling your products.

 - During registration, you will need to provide confidential design and testing results information to your BRH.
 Most manufacturers prefer to provide this information to an independent firm to protect their intellectual property.

 - Distributors are focused on sales and marketing, not regulatory issues.
 Will they keep you updated on important ANVISA regulatory changes that affect your devices?

 - A conflict of interest may occur in the event of a recall or incident report.
 If ANVISA questions an incident or non-compliance that occurred in the distribution system, will your distributor defend their company or yours?